DIVERSITY & INCLUSION POLICY

 · Tennis Wales

-The primary aim is to enable more people to play tennis more often, growing and sustaining the sport so that it is safe, inclusive, and fair.
-This applies regardless of a person’s age, disability, gender reassignment status, sex, marital or civil partnership status, pregnancy or maternity, race, sex, sexual orientation, religion, race or sexual orientation, socioeconomic status or any other background.
+As a club we contribute actively to enable more people to play tennis more often, in a manner that it is safe, inclusive, and fair.
+This applies regardless of a person’s age, disability, gender reassignment status, sex, marital or civil partnership status, pregnancy or maternity, race, sex, sexual orientation, religion, race or sexual orientation, socio-economic status or any other background.

-This Policy, Standards and Code of Conduct strive to minimise risk and support venues, programmes, events and individuals to deliver a positive tennis experience for everyone.
-The Reporting Procedures outlines how to respond to safeguarding or discrimination concerns/disclosures.
+This Policy strives to minimise risk and support our venue, programmes, events and individuals to deliver and experience a positive tennis experience for everyone.
+The Reporting Procedures in page 2 outlines how to respond to safeguarding or discrimination concerns/disclosures.